dgc-cgn/CAS-Digital-Trust/scheme/digital-trust-claims.md

 1)	Accurately reflects the issue of trustworthiness based on defined criteria, such as security, privacy, or data integrity;
 2)	Identifies all aspects of the digital system, process, service, product, or entity that the assertion relates to;
 3)	Identifies relevant aspects of the digital system, process, service, product, or entity that will not be included in the digital trust claim.
 Scope limitations are stated each time the digital trust claim is made.

+## Presentation of Digital Trust Claims
+Digital trust claims shall be presented in a manner that reflects the scope of the digital trust claim and, where an aspect of the digital system, process, service, product, or entity is not included, this shall be stated in the digital trust claim or in the explanatory statement.

+Explanatory statements shall be included where necessary to ensure that the digital trust claim is not misunderstood by the intended audience.

+Digital trust claims shall be presented in a manner that clearly indicates that the digital trust claim and explanatory statement should be read together.

+All digital trust claims shall be accompanied by an accessible reference providing information that explains the claim and identifies the method of verification.

+## Supporting Data

+The supporting data shall substantiate the scope, principles, assumptions and boundary conditions of the digital trust claim.
+This shall be sufficient and comprehensible to allow users, potential users, and other interested parties to evaluate digital trust claims in terms of relevance and overall validity, and to assess whether a digital trust claim is consistent with the applicable standard(s).

+The methods used to collect data to support a digital trust claim shall be appropriate to the claim and shall provide information that is relevant, verifiable, accurate and repeatable.

+These methods shall follow recognized digital governance standards that have international acceptability.
+These can include international, regional or national standards.

+Where the organization developing or declaring the digital trust claim has classified supporting data as confidential, the body that performed the verification of the claim shall be identified.